 The majority of handling accidents cause back injury, leading to an average 17 days off work.
 In a lot of handling injury cases, the victim never fully recovers.
 Back injuries can be known to consist way into the future.

 Handling injuries can occur in a number of different ways.
-Loads themselves can be as diverse as a box of goods, animals or a patient and the environment in which injuries occur include everything from a factory to an office, a hospital to a bank, a building site or whilst making deliveries.
+Loads themselves can be as diverse as a box of goods, animals or a patient and the environment in which injuries occur include everything from a home, a factory to an office, a hospital to a bank, a building site or whilst making deliveries.

 If you are repeatedly moving goods between floors by hand, then installing a dumbwaiter will help improve safety and help you meet Manual Handling Regulations.
 You are legally responsible for the welfare of your staff during their working hours, as well as the health and safety of any visitors to your site.
 Dumbwaiters will not only help improve safety, but efficiency as well.